TImA97/randfindR/README.md

 #> 0.4654518 0.5869447
 ```

-You can just enter all relevant arguments into the `all_rand` function
+You can just enter all relevant arguments into the `all_rand()` function
-and the function will take care of everything else and insert your
+and the it will take care of everything else and insert your specified
-specified arguments wherever needed\!
+arguments in the right places\!

 ## List of randomness indices